Berdyansk-State-Pedagogical-University/OpenData-VizLab/CONTRIBUTING.md

 ### 1. **Directly via GitHub**
 - **Fork** this repository.
-- Add your files to the folder `contributions/your_name/` (create a new folder if needed).
+- Place your files in the `contributions/your_name/` folder.
+Create a new subfolder with your name if it doesn’t exist yet.
 - Include:
   - Your code file (`.ipynb`, `.R`, `.xlsx`, or others).
   - A ready-made visualization (`.png`, `.jpg`, `.svg`, `.pdf`) if applicable.